ali-assar/NATS-Leader-Election/docs/readme.md

 ## Edge cases & pitfalls

 * **Clock skew**: Don't rely on system clocks for ordering; use KV revision and tokens.
 * **Network partitions**: Because NATS KV is RAFT-based, it tolerates partitions; but be cautious — if your client loses connectivity but remains running, ensure it demotes on lost heartbeats.
+The library monitors connection status and demotes if disconnected beyond `DisconnectGracePeriod`.
 * **Split-brain**: Using `Create` + `Update` with expected revisions and fencing tokens greatly reduces this risk.
 Do not implement a takeover by `Put` without revision checks.
 * **Thundering herd**: When a leader key expires, many followers may attempt `Create` at once.
 Use jittered backoff when retrying to reduce load.
+The library implements randomized jitter (50-200ms) and exponential backoff.
 * **Unreliable KV TTL semantics**: Test TTL and heartbeat timing under load.
-Make heartbeat interval significantly smaller than TTL and consider performing a `kv.Update` before TTL/2.
+Make heartbeat interval significantly smaller than TTL (minimum 3x ratio enforced) and consider performing a `kv.Update` before TTL/2.
+* **NATS KV bucket deletion**: If the bucket is deleted while election is running, the library will detect this and return errors.
+Consider enabling `BucketAutoCreate` for development, but prefer explicit bucket management in production.
+* **Error classification**: The library distinguishes between transient errors (network issues, temporary unavailability) and permanent errors (invalid config, permission denied).
+Transient errors trigger retries; permanent errors fail fast.
+* **Connection health**: Monitor NATS connection status.
+If connection is lost, the library will demote after `DisconnectGracePeriod` to prevent stale leadership.

 ---

 ## Testing

+**Unit Tests:**
-* Unit tests should mock `nats.Conn` and `nats.KeyValue` interfaces.
-Provide test helpers that simulate KV state transitions (Create success/fail, Update success/fail, Watch events).
+- Mock `nats.Conn` and `nats.KeyValue` interfaces
+- Provide test helpers that simulate KV state transitions (Create success/fail, Update success/fail, Watch events)
+- Test error classification (transient vs. permanent)
+- Test configuration validation
+- Test retry and backoff logic

+**Integration Tests:**
-* Integration tests should run a local nats-server (JetStream enabled) with a KV bucket and exercise leader takeover, demotion, and fencing.
+- Run a local nats-server (JetStream enabled) with a KV bucket
+- Exercise leader takeover, demotion, and fencing
+- Test with multiple candidates competing simultaneously
+- Test connection loss and recovery scenarios

+**Chaos Tests:**
-* Chaos tests: simulate network drops, process stalls, and verify safe failover.
+- Simulate network drops and verify safe failover
+- Simulate process stalls (GC pressure, CPU starvation)
+- Simulate NATS server restarts
+- Simulate clock skew (if possible)
+- Test thundering herd scenarios (100+ followers competing)

+**Property-Based Tests:**
+- Use libraries like `gopter` to test state transitions
+- Verify invariants (e.g., only one leader at a time)
+- Test edge cases in state machine transitions

+**Load Tests:**
+- Many candidates competing simultaneously
+- High-frequency leader transitions
+- Long-running elections with many heartbeats

 ---